cbeauhilton/abstructs/README.md

 ---

-Abstructs is a Python-based application using FastAPI and LLMs to generate a structured summary of clinical trial data from abstracts.
+Abstructs is a Python-based application using FastAPI and LLMs to generate structured summaries of clinical trial data from abstracts.
 The application interacts with various language model clients, manages configurations, and handles database operations.

 ## Installation